 Certificate of Completion, Experiential Education Academy 2008

-Gerry has supervised more than 3,000 student interns since he joined Marist in September 1996 as Communication Internship Director.
+Gerry has supervised more than 3,400 student interns since he joined Marist in September 1996 as Communication Internship Director.
 In 1999 Gerry helped to launch Marist's International Internship Program, which combines study abroad with an internship overseas.
 In 2003 he founded the New York Media Experience Program, a semester-long residential internship program in New York City.
 The program was renamed Marist in Manhattan in 2011.
-Gerry is active in the internship and career services profession.
-His service includes:

 Golf, running, bicycling, hiking, motorcycling and U.S. history & politics.